e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 > **NOTE:** The filter hook is also invoked for any referenced `CaasItem`s that are automatically resolved.
 All nested filter invocations have access to the original `filterContext`.

-> **NOTE:** When relying on data from any mapped data types, be careful not to use the `keys` parameter when requesting data from the FSXA API as that will skip the mapping and respond with raw CaaS data.
+> **NOTE:** When relying on data from any mapped data types, be careful not to use the `keys` parameter when requesting data from the FSXA-API as that will skip the mapping and respond with raw CaaS data.

 ### Register hooks